la3lma/bluetoothsensor/README.md

 * Make it onto a system that just runs continously
 * Refactor persistence code to be split into multiple files
 * Refactor persistence code to be less repetitive
+* Put the persisted database file somewhere more correct than in the source tree.

 *  We're crashing due to watchdog timer timeout.
 This should be simple enough to fix, so just fix it: